-Perform each workout (Day I, II, III, and IV) once per week.
-For the paired exercises (marked “A” and “B”), complete one set of A, rest as prescribed, then do a set of B, rest again, and repeat for all sets.
+Perform each workout (Days I, II, III, and IV) once per week.
+For the paired exercises (marked A and B), complete one set of A, rest as prescribed, then do a set of B, rest again, and repeat for all sets.
 For the first exercise on Days I and II, work up to the heaviest weight you can handle for one rep with perfect form.
 This should take at least seven sets.
 Begin with an empty bar and complete 10 reps.
 Then add weight gradually, performing sets of 3-5 reps until the load feels heavy.
 Then perform sets of one rep until you reach a weight that’s very near your max.
 Be sure to use a spotter or perform your sets in a power rack with spotter bars in place.

 Change the main lift you perform each week to something similar.
 For example, you can switch the bench press to an incline bench press or floor press; you can substitute a squat or box squat for the deadlift.
 Skip the main lift in Week 4.
 Repeat the bench press and deadlift after five weeks, and note the improvement.
 The remaining exercises are performed for higher reps to build muscle and conditioning, and support the main lifts.
 You can experiment with the number of sets and reps you perform (hence the ranges) as well as the weight you use.